henkbirkholz/draft-birkholz-yang-comi-push/draft-birkholz-yang-comi-push.md

 values are serialized into the payload according to the rules defined in section 4 of {{-yangcbor}}.

-# CoMI Push Terminology
+## CoAP Terminology

-In addition to the illustration of the scope of YANG Telemetry above, this section highlights the most important terms that are vital to the functionality of CoMI Push.
+In addition to the illustration of the scope of YANG Telemetry above, this section highlights the most important terms that are vital to the functionality of Concise YANG Telemetry.

 CoAP Requestor:

-: TBD
+: The entity that emits CoAP requests to a CoAP Node with server capabilities.
+In the context of Concise YANG Telemetry, a YANG client that is creating dynamic subscriptions is a CoAP Requestor.

 CoAP Token:

-: TODO
+: A token used to match a CoAP response with a CoAP request.
+It is intended for use as a client-local identifier for to differentiate between concurrent requests (similar to a request ID).

-## Summary of YANG Push Additions to CoMI
+# Summary of the Additions to CoMI

-This documents defines the Concise YANG Push binding to the CoAP Management
+This documents defines the binding of YANG Datastore Subscriptions and YANG Customized Subscriptions to the CoAP Management Interface.
-Interface: a composition of mechanisms and YANG statement definitions that are described in YANG Push {{-yangpush}} and---in consequence---YANG Subscribed Notifications {{-yangnote}} to the CoAP Management Interface.
 In summary, these additions include:

 * a CoAP POST operation to create, modify, delete or kill Telemetry subscription